Amazon Aurora: A Powerful and Flexible Database

 Connecting to a Database

-2. Navigate to the Amazon RDS dashboard.
+- Go to the RDS dashboard.

 Performing Basic Database Operations